vallururavi27/IT-Asset-Management/README.md

-# VARSITY EDIFICATION MANAGEMENT - IT Asset Management System
+# IT Asset Management System

-A comprehensive web application for managing IT assets, tracking inward/outward movements, and handling departmental/individual assignments for VARSITY EDIFICATION MANAGEMENT PRIVATE LIMITED.
+A comprehensive web application for managing IT assets, tracking inward/outward movements, and handling departmental/individual assignments for educational institutions and organizations.
 Built with Next.js, TypeScript, Prisma, and SQLite.

 ## 🚀 Features